-Note: While the command above saves the file under a new name, it does not change the name of the file you are editing.
-As you continue to edit, you will still be editing foo.txt, not foo1.txt.
+Note: While this command saves the file under a new name, it does not change the name of the file we are editing.
+As we continue to edit, we will still be editing foo.txt, not foo1.txt.

-With this basic set of skills we can now perform most of the text editing needed to maintain a typical Linux system.
+With this basic set of skills, we can now perform most of the text editing needed to maintain a typical Linux system.
 Learning to use Vim on a regular basis will pay off in the long run.
 Since vi-style editors are so deeply embedded in Unix culture, we will see many other programs that have been influenced by its design. less is a good example of this influence.